Black Pumas: History

 In 2017, singer and songwriter Eric Burton made his way from California to Texas.
 Born in the San Fernando Valley, he grew up singing in church and then got heavily involved in musical theater.
 He started busking at the Santa Monica Pier, where he brought in a few hundred dollars a day and developed his performance skills.
-Burton traveled through the Western states, studying music at New Mexico State University before deciding to settle down and busk in Austin, Texas.
+Burton traveled through the Western states, studying music at New Mexico State University in Las Cruces, New Mexico, before deciding to settle down and busk in Austin, Texas.
+Burton had previously been a contestant on the eleventh season of American Idol, being eliminated in the Hollywood rounds.

 In the meantime, Grammy Award-winning guitarist and producer Adrian Quesada was looking to collaborate with someone new.
 Through a mutual friend, Quesada connected with Burton.
-Quesada felt that Burton's vocals were a match for the retro-funk- and R&B-flavored tracks Quesada had been working on and the two joined forces in 2018 as Black Pumas.
+Quesada felt that Burton's vocals were a match for the retro-funk- and R&B-flavored tracks Quesada had been working on, and the two joined forces in 2018 as Black Pumas.

 Quesada was a member of Latin funk band Grupo Fantasma when it won the Grammy Award for Best Latin Rock, Urban or Alternative Album for the 2010 album El Existential, and when it was previously nominated for the same award in 2008 for Sonidos Gold.

 Working out their material both in the studio and on-stage during a weekly residency at Austin's C-Boys Heart & Soul Bar, they signed a deal with ATO Records and released a pair of singles, "Black Moon Rising" and "Fire".